 If you’d like to find the best Tesla Tire Repair Kit Options, check out this article that I wrote.

-With that said, a body shop may not always be necessary, as there is a quicker and cheaper option for repairing scratches, and it comes in the form of paintless dent repair (PDR.)
+There is a quicker and cheaper option for repairing scratches and it comes in the form of paintless dent repair (PDR.)

 Since PDR doesn’t require re-painting, the cost is much lower (around $500 for average scratches), and it takes far less time to complete (often it can be done within a day.)